MicrosoftDocs/powerbi-docs/articles/powerbi-developer-content-pack-authoring.md

 >**Note:** The Content Pack Certification Program is currently in preview and requires initial approval through the [Microsoft Azure Certified](powerbi-developer-content-pack-overview.md#Nomination) program to access.
 If you're interested, please submit a nomination.

-Authoring a template content pack uses the Power BI Desktop and the PowerBI.com.
+Authoring a template content pack uses the Power BI Desktop and PowerBI.com.
 There are four components to your content pack:

 -	Queries allow you to [connect](powerbi-desktop-connect-to-data.md) and [transform](powerbi-desktop-query-overview.md) the data, as well as define [parameters](https://powerbi.microsoft.com/blog/deep-dive-into-query-parameters-and-power-bi-templates/)
 -	Data model to create [relationships](powerbi-desktop-create-and-manage-relationships.md), [measures](powerbi-desktop-measures.md), and Q&A improvements